 Although the names may be intuitive, there are distinct differences between wired, wireless, and wire-free security cameras.

 Wired security cameras are the most traditional type of surveillance camera.
 Wired cameras are directly connected (wired) to a recorder which connects to your router and the internet.
 Depending on the wired security camera, it may also require a separate power cable.
 Wired cameras need to be connected to a DVR or NVR recorder to store and view the security footage.

-Wireless cameras, also known as wireless IP cameras, collect and stream data over the wireless network.
 A common misconception is that wireless also means it’s wire-free.
 Wireless security cameras still require a power cord.

 Wire-free cameras are battery powered security cameras that are 100% cable free.
 Wire-free security cameras are the easiest to install, and security footage is stored in the cloud.
 As battery operated cameras, the batteries will require charging.

 Learn more about the advantages and disadvantages of wired, wireless, and wire-free security systems.

 The newest security cameras on the market are integrating with the most popular voice assistants, for a complete smart home system.
 Voice commands can be used to control and monitor your wireless security system, completely hands-free.
 By integrating fully with existing smart-home devices, voice-controlled home security offers more flexibility, ease of use, and comprehensive coverage for the user.
 Swann’s line of smart security cameras integrates with both Google Assistant and Amazon Alexa.